 Coding it yourself

-If you want to code it yourself, here are links to the API documentation for some of the more popular chat platforms:
+If you want to make it yourself, here are links to the APIs for some of the more popular chabot platforms:

-The bot developer community is pretty vibrant and there are several facebook groups where bot makers discuss on-goings in the space and trade insights.
-The biggest by far is called Bots.
-You can find it over here.
+The bot development community is quite prolific and there are a bunch of Facebook groups where bot makers trade tips and tricks.
+The biggest group is called Bots (keepin it simple) and you can find it over 👉👉here👈👈.

-Also it is worth mentioning that there are several resources that give you the code you need to build your first bot.
+Additionally, there are A LOT of resources that just straight up give you the code you need to build your first bot for free

-Here is a blogpost that walks you through the process of building your first messenger bot.
+Here is a blogpost about building building your first messenger bot.

-Here is a github repository where third party developers have built a whole python library for making telegram bots.
-I personally use this module and can attest to its usefulness.
-The examples folder has a few scripts that can get you started.
+Here is a github repository where a vibrant community of developers have built an entire Python library for making telegram bots.
+I have personally used this module and can attest to its usefulness.
+The examples folder has a few samples bots that can help get the ball rolling.

 Using a Bot Builder